 On that same note, we wouldn’t need this storage space if we didn’t have so much stuff to store.
 Most of it did not move in with us, but has accumulated since.

 At least once a year, I get into that spring-cleaning mode (although it doesn’t always happen in the spring).
-Each time, I end up donating at least 2 trunk-loads of clothes and various household items that I no longer want or need.
+Each time, I donate at least 2 trunk-loads of clothes and various household items that I no longer want or need.
 I would love to spend a full week giving our place a major declutter overhaul, but every little bit helps.

 If your family is growing, it may be impossible not to outgrow your space.
-But that doesn’t necessarily mean you have to move into a bigger place.
-With a little creative thinking (and decluttering), it is possible to make your space work.
+But that doesn’t necessarily mean you have to move into a bigger place to raise a family.
+It is possible to make your space work with a bit of creative thinking (and decluttering).

 Think about how you can use those unused or underused spaces in a better way.

 Consider smaller pieces of furniture, less furniture, or multifunctional furniture.
 Mount your TV to the wall instead of using a stand to free up some floor space.
 Utilize your vertical space (like the top of cabinets) as well as those hideaway spaces (like under your bed).
 Or convert a closet or nook into an office space.

 Keep an Eye on the Market

 Even though I know moving is currently out of reach, I still look at the rental listings at least a few times each month.
 (I also used to want to be a real estate agent and find this stuff interesting.)

 But it’s useful to keep an eye on the market – whether or not you’re currently looking to rent or buy.